OpenMoonRay/openmoonray-docs/docs/moonray/maps/ToonMap.md

   default: 45.0

-  This attribute sets the threshold angle (in degree units) to draw creases.
-The more the threshold angle is, the less the creases are traced.
+  <p>This attribute sets the threshold angle (in degree units) to draw creases.
+The more the threshold angle is, the less the creases are traced.<\p>

   <h3>fill_color</h3>